Garrett Mitchell (baseball): Professional career

 The Milwaukee Brewers selected Mitchell in the first round, with the twentieth overall pick, in the 2020 Major League Baseball draft.
 He signed with the Brewers on July 7 and received a $3.2 million bonus.
-Mitchell was named to Milwaukee's 2021 Spring Training roster as a non-roster invitee and batted .367 with one home run and six RBIs in 22 games.
+Mitchell did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Mitchell was named to Milwaukee's 2021 spring training roster as a non-roster invitee and batted .367 with one home run and six RBI in 22 games.

 Mitchell was assigned to the High-A Wisconsin Timber Rattlers to start the 2021 season.
-He was promoted to the Double-A Biloxi Shuckers in early July after slashing .359/.504/.620 with five home runs, 33 runs scored, 20 RBIs, and 12 stolen bases over 28 games with the Timber Rattlers.
-Over 35 games with Biloxi to end the season, he batted .186/.291/.264 with three home runs and ten RBIs over 35 games.
+He was promoted to the Double-A Biloxi Shuckers in early July after slashing .359/.504/.620 with five home runs, 33 runs scored, 20 RBI, and 12 stolen bases over 28 games with the Timber Rattlers.
+Over 35 games with Biloxi to end the season, he batted .186/.291/.264 with three home runs and ten RBI over 35 games.
 He missed time during the season due to a leg injury.

 Mitchell returned to Biloxi to start the 2022 season.
 He suffered an oblique injury in May and was placed on the injured list until July 7, 2022, after a rehab assignment with the Arizona Complex League Brewers.
-Mitchell batted .277 with four home runs and 25 RBIs in 44 games with the Shuckers before being promoted to the Triple-A Nashville Sounds.
+Mitchell batted .277 with four home runs and 25 RBI in 44 games with the Shuckers before being promoted to the Triple-A Nashville Sounds.

-On August 27, 2022, the Brewers selected his contract from Nashville, promoting him to the major leagues.
+On August 27, 2022, the Brewers selected Mitchell's contract from Nashville, promoting him to the major leagues.
 He missed the phone call from Sounds manager Rick Sweet informing him of his promotion to the majors, telling reporters it was because he was eating a chocolate chip cookie.
 He made his debut later that day, playing center field at the end of the game.
 He had his first major league start the day after, on August 28, playing center field and batting 9th.
 His first at-bat resulted in a flyout to left field.